Friends James Satloff and Dan Chalfant start talking about making skis over a bunch of beers in BC. It sounds like a good idea at the time.

-2004 - Reality sets in.
-We have lots of ideas but need to learn about manufacturing, materials, costs, etc. We know we want to make high performance twin tips and search for the right materials: carbon fiber, different wood cores, extra large edges, etc. We contract with a Canadian factory to produce the first Liberty samples after winning over ,000 at the Mandalay Bay craps tables at the SIA show in Las Vegas.
+Reality sets in.
+We have lots of ideas but need to learn about manufacturing, materials, costs, etc. We know we want to make high performance twin tips and search for the right materials: carbon fiber, different wood cores, bamboo, extra large edges, etc. We contract with a Canadian factory to produce the first Liberty samples after winning $24k at the Mandalay Bay craps tables at the SIA show in Las Vegas.
 One roll of the dice leads to another.

-2005 - We realize we need more control over manufacturing to implement the different ideas we now have about ski design.
+We realize we need more control over manufacturing to implement the different ideas we now have about ski design.
 Established factories don’t want to hear our new ideas.
 We test many factories and new materials, spend a bunch of money and recruit like-minded skiers to the Liberty cause.
 We set up HQ in Edwards CO and start to look like a real company.
 Our first SIA show as a manufacturer comes and goes with lots of excitement.
-We begin working with bamboo as a core material and soon realize the potential.
+We settle on bamboo as a core material and soon realize the full potential.
 Other materials are still in the testing stage.
 Liberty begins a partnership with manufacturing veterans in a dedicated, new factory where we can control all aspects of the process.

 Liberty comes of age as our reputation grows and we set up distribution in Europe and Canada.
 Our team grows and Liberty riders and staff start to contribute innovative ideas about ski design and materials.
 Some work, some don’t, but we learn from each one.
 We debut the SB and Phil Larose models.
 We get valuable feedback from our first ski magazine tests, and set to work finding the best materials from around the world for each component of the ski.
 After months of testing, we finally have the right mix of materials and manufacturing skill to make great skis.
 Current COO Chris Sears wanders into HQ at exactly the right moment.
 He gets the job he may later regret.